B-Musick/B-Musick/README.md

 <br>
 <br>
-👋 Hi, I am a self taught full stack web developer and a University Graduate majoring in Computer Science.
+👋 Hi, I am a  full stack web developer and a University Graduate majoring in Computer Science.
 The current stacks I am using in projects are:

   - **Frontend:** React, Vue
   - **Backend:** PHP-Laravel | Django